 Create the Mailbox Migration project

-You will now create the migration project and add your users.
+You will now create the migration project.

 - Click the Go To My Projects button.